adamgreig/stm32ral/README.md

   Especially useful if enabled by a HAL crate which will perform its own synchronisation but can still permit unsafe direct access to peripherals by users (which is why this is a 'negative' feature).
+* `rtfm`: adds a `Peripherals` struct to each device module which contains a `Instance` for each device peripheral, and has a `steal()` method to unsafely create it while taking all the peripherals; this feature adds compatibility for using stm32ral as a cortex-m-rtfm device crate.
+  If `nosync` is also enabled, the `Peripherals` struct will be empty and have an empty `steal()` method, retaining compatibility (but only direct unsafe access to peripherals is possible).
 * CPU features like `armv7em`: brings in peripherals from the CPU core itself, the relevant one is automatically included by the device features.
 * Device features: one per supported device, for example, `stm32f405`.